 On behalf of all the teachers and students of Be'eri school,

-We would like to thank you for guidance and support.
-You were very professional, challenging and pleasant.
+We want to thank you for your guidance and support.
+You were very professional, challenging, and pleasant.

-We appreciate your willingness to help produce the "Global Entrepreneurship Week" event in our school, and your help inviting various entrepreneurs to lecture in front of our students.
+We appreciate your willingness to help produce the "Global Entrepreneurship Week" event in our school and in inviting various entrepreneurs to lecture in front of our students.